-- 14. Deepflow half round cast iron gutters on brackets on fascias.
+- 15. Deepflow half round cast iron gutters on brackets on fascias.
 4" round cast iron pipes to swan neck shoes over gullies.
+Paint good except poor over Choir Vestry door. - 16.
+Green streaked bricks at N end of Tower and rust from top pipe joint shows that pipe is or has been blocked.

-Paint good. - 15.
-Small pipes from the Tower gutters turn into the brickwork and out again into its back gutter.
-Holes through the bricks inside the cut out cross allow access to the internal rainwater pipe. - 16.
-Around the Porch roof a small white painted channel gutter, beginning to rust by the outlet.
-Plastic gutter at we roof.
+- 17. Small pipes from the Tower top gutters turn into the brickwork and out again into its back gutter.
+Holes through the bricks inside the cut out cross allow access to the internal rainwater pipe. - 18.
+Around the Porch roof a small white painted channel gutter, rusting by the outlet.
+Plastic gutter at wc. - 19.
 Small cast iron downpipes at both.

-The we pipe is cracked lengthways, rusted and leaking, perhaps burst by ice if blocked.
+The whole wc pipe is cracked lengthways, rusted and leaking, perhaps into the brickwork.
+Replacement now needed.